SoftUni-Internal/interactive-content/EN/04-Remote-Databases/04-Homework.md

 - FacultyNumber - a string of numbers, non-empty.
 - Grade - a number, non-empty.

-You need to write functionality for creating students.
+Write functionality for creating students.

 When creating a new student, make sure you name the properties accordingly.